samblenny/ocfpga/experiments/07_try_tigard_jtag/README.md

     ```

     The `--map ...` argument translates the CR from my Enter key into a NL,
-    a CR-NL sequence for local echo to my terminal.
-Without the mapping, Enter
+    then the NL into a CR-NL sequence before the local echo to my terminal.
-    would just echo a CR, then the disconnect message would cover up that line
+    Without that mapping, Enter would just echo a CR, and the disconnect
-    so you couldn't see what I had typed.
+    message would cover up that line so you couldn't see what I had typed.

     This is what it looks like in the logic analyzer (wide view):